miikka/long-thread/README.md

 Copyright Miikka Koskinen.

-Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.
+Available under the terms of the Eclipse Public License 2.0, see `LICENSE`.